 Share word about what you do

 Twitter is social media so treat it like that.
 Don’t try to put only formal stuff it here.
 Show them what you do.
 How you do.
 What made you special and different from others.
 Give them scope to enter into your professional and personal life.
-Yes you will promote your web site and/or blog.
-You can make two unique strategy for your two twitter accounts.
+Yes, you will promote your website and/or blog.
+You can make two unique strategies for your two twitter accounts.

 Is it worth having two twitter accounts?